obedtandadjaja/knowledge-base/languages/java.md

 ## Inheritance

+Java only allows us to extend 1 class, but there is no limit on how many classes you can implement.

 We can pass child classes to methods requiring parent classes since child classes are forced to implement parent class methods.

 ```java